Research

 Kapnoula, E.C., & Samuel, A.G.
 (2019).
 Voices in the mental lexicon: Words carry indexical information that can affect access to their meaning.
 Journal of Memory and Language, 107, 111-127. pdf

-Top-down effects on phoneme perception
+Top-down effects on speech perception

 The context in which a speech sound occurs affects the way we interpret it.
 For example, in a sentence like She went to Greece and laid all day on a sandy peach, one might hear the word peach as beach.
 However, there is a debate as to how early this happens; is low-level phoneme perception affected by the context (i.e. do we hear beach), or does this happen later in processing (i.e. do we decide the word was beach)?
 We investigate this by manipulating the preceding context (lexical, visual, or sentential) and measuring its effect on early auditory processing of speech sounds using event-related potentials.